Corruption in Turkmenistan: Lower-level corruption

 In addition to corruption by high-level government officials who take massive bribes in exchange for awarding contracts to foreign firms, Turkmenistan is riddled with "household corruption", meaning that everyday necessities, like education and medicine, require bribes.
 Bribery is so commonplace that citizens are generally oblivious to its presence or significance.
-Bribery is so pervasive in Turkmenistan, according to a 2010 US diplomatic cable, that "the public expects to pay bribes during almost any interaction with the government."
-The cable, published by Wikileaks, goes on to list the costs of a bribe for traffic offenses: running a red light, $50; drunk driving $150–220; speeding tickets are forgotten for as little as $5–30.
+Bribery is so pervasive in Turkmenistan, according to a 2010 leaked US diplomatic cable, that "the public expects to pay bribes during almost any interaction with the government."
+The cable goes on to list the costs of a bribe for traffic offenses: running a red light, $50; drunk driving $150–220; speeding tickets are forgotten for as little as $5–30.

-Turkmen citizens have to pay bribes to get into hospitals, to get their children into "more prestigious" schools and universities, to record false lower sales prices when registering a purchase of property, to obtain licenses for businesses.
+Turkmen citizens have to pay bribes to get into hospitals, to get their children into "more prestigious" schools and universities, to record false lower sales prices when registering purchase of property, to obtain licenses for businesses.
 "Almost 70% of driving licenses were simply bought for the price of US$50–70."
 Business people say that "their high costs are due to the payoffs they have to make to government officials for sanctions, bank loans, and permits."
-Also, "the paternalistic role of government in organizing and subsidizing preferred industries leads to direct social benefit and creates avenues for rent-seeking and bribe taking.
+Also, "the paternalistic role of government in organizing and subsidizing preferred industries leads to direct social benefit and creates avenues for rent-seeking and bribe-taking.
 Privileges are distributed in the form of special interest legislation, tariff protection, price supports.
 The resulting patronage allows the state to be captured by narrow, private interest group."

 Under Berdimuhamedow, this kind of lower-level corruption is reportedly even more widespread than under Niyazov, because when Niyazov was in charge, according to Michael Laubsch of the Eurasian Transition Group, Soviet institutions remained in place, leaving little room for this kind of activity.
-However, with privatization, more opportunities arise for officials to take advantages.
+However, with privatization, more opportunities arise for officials to take advantage.